 Government support for businesses in response to COVID-19

-The government has set out a package of measures to support businesses through this period of disruption caused by COVID-19.
+The government set out a package of measures (updated 29 May) to support businesses through this period of disruption caused by COVID-19.
 The principles of each support measure are set out on the government website but the detail of how these measures will be implemented is currently being agreed.
 See this link for the most up to date guidance: https://www.gov.uk/government/publications/guidance-to-employers-and-businesses-about-covid-19/covid-19-support-for-businesses

 Further information is available here.

 The guidance for the Small Business Grants Fund has been updated (1 May) with additional information on tax.
 Click here.